 Non-contiguous DoD land holdings are dispersed throughout Guam.
-DoD land use (presented in Table 8.1-2) is organized into four regions of Guam: North, Central, Apra Harbor, and South, and DoD properties are shown on Figure 8.1-5.
-Table 8.1-2 also indicates whether the site would be improved under the proposed action.
+For purposes of this EIS, DoD land use (Table 8.1-2) is organized into four regions of Guam: North, Central, Apra Harbor, and South.
+DoD properties are shown on Figure 8.1-5, and Table 8.1-2 indicates whether the site would be improved under the proposed action.